Next phase of lockdown: Revival of all economic activity, bar on social-religious gatherings

 Public transport would resume, stand alone shops would open and industrial activities would start post May 17, an official told OneIndia.
 On the travel front, people would be allowed to move between districts.
 Travel between states would also be allowed with travel passes.
 However the restrictions on travel in containment zones would continue, the official cited above said.

 An official from Karnataka said that religious activities, social and political gatherings would remain barred.
-The official said that Karnataka would want inter-state travel, but with the 14 day quarantine norm.
+The official said that Karnataka would want inter-state travel, but with the 14-day quarantine norm.
 Schools would remain closed until June and a call on the re-opening would be taken after that.

-However the thrust by all states would be to revive economic activity.
+However, the thrust by all states would be to revive economic activity.
 We cannot continue with the lockdown in the existing manner, the official also said.
 Karnataka is also considering a proposal to open restaurants, gymnasiums and golf courses after May 17.
 A call on the metro services will also be take, the officer said.

 How Indian households are coping under COVID-19 lockdown